ashwanth1109/DevLauncher/README.md

 ### Benefit:

 DevSpaces workspace is ephemeral and fleeting.
 An opened workspace might get shut in a few minutes.
-With this approach, we can quickly lookup logs (not even saved anywhere, so no fuss), make changes, close workspace and launch a new one, all from just one chrome tab.
+With this approach, we can quickly lookup logs (not even saved anywhere, so no fuss), make changes to our repo, close workspace and launch a new one, all from just one chrome tab (goodbye clutter).

-Accessing relevant logs takes 2-3 seconds to fetch as opposed to 3-5 mins (easy) before (I'm not even kidding).
+Accessing relevant logs takes 2-3 seconds to fetch via the extension as opposed to 2-3 mins (easy) via AWS console.
+(I'm not even kidding).
 Also, this is per lookup, which means this grows exponentially based on the number of times you check your logs.
+Which is several times per feature.
 Furthermore, since only current env logs are only fetched, approach is not prone to error of looking at wrong env's logs.

 ## Milestone 7: Env-Branch Info Tracker (High level)